PX4/PX4-user_guide/en/ros/mavros_installation.md

 :::tip
 The easiest way to setup PX4 simulation with ROS on Ubuntu Linux is to use the standard installation script that can be found at [Development Environment on Linux > Gazebo with ROS](../dev_setup/dev_env_linux_ubuntu.md#rosgazebo).

-The script automates the installation instructions covered in this topic, installing everything you need: PX4, ROS, the Gazebo simulator, and [MAVROS](../ros/mavros_installation.md).
+The script automates the installation instructions covered in this topic, installing everything you need: PX4, ROS, the [Gazebo Classic](../sim_gazebo_classic/README.md) simulator, and [MAVROS](../ros/mavros_installation.md).
 :::

 :::warning Note